-PART 3: MONITORING PLA N
+PART 3: MONITORING PLAN

 Phase What Where How When (Define Why Cost Who

 (Is the parameter (Is the parameter (Is the parameter the frequency (Is the parameter (if not included (Is responsible

 to be to be to be / or being in for

 monitored?) monitored?) monitored?) continuously) monitored?) project budget) monitoring?)

 During activity

 implementation !

-During activity supervision

 During activity supervision